Battle of San Juan de Ulúa (1568): Abandoned crewmen

 The following year John Martin of Cork, also known as Cornelius the Irishman, was burned at the stake; and some others were sentenced to penal servitude in the galleys for life.

+A smaller group of sailors decided to head north and attempt to reach a French fort on the east coast of the mainland.
+After a journey of 12 months and over 3000 mi, three sailors, David Ingram, Richard Twide, and Richard Browne arrived at Cape Breton where they were picked up by a French ship and returned eventually to England. in 1582, Ingram was interviewed about his travels, and an edited version thereof appeared in Richard Hakluyt's 1589 book, The Principal Navigations...

 Aftermath

 Hawkins eventually arrived back in England with a crew of only 15.
 Drake had reached Plymouth one month earlier, in December.
 Only 70 or 80 sailors from the original expedition returned to England at all.

 Hawkins accused the Spaniards of treachery for not honouring the truce.
 Don Enrique justified his actions as upholding his authority and the Spanish monopoly in the West Indies.

 In the following decades, the battle of San Juan de Ulua was remembered by Englishmen as an egregious example of Spanish treachery.
 Drake's desertion with the Judith in the heat of the action, leaving his relative and patron to fend for himself, would haunt Drake for years to come and helped harden his attitudes towards Catholics in general and Spaniards in particular.

 The battle was a precursor to the war that broke out 17 years later between Philip II of Spain and Elizabeth I of England in 1585.